aIDserse/SuS-Super-utility-Submachine-COBOL-CALCULATOR/README.md

 # SuS-super-utility-machine-
-Open it in the OpenCobolIDE, it works
-It has 9 functions in version 1.0 and 14 in 1.1: the addition, subraction, Multiplication, division, squaring, square root, sin, tan and cos (in version 1.1 I added cubing, cube root, sin^-1, cos^-1 and tan^-1)
+It has 9 functions in version 1.0 and 14 since 1.1: the addition, subraction, Multiplication, division, squaring, square root, sin, tan and cos (in version 1.1 I added cubing, cube root, sin^-1, cos^-1 and tan^-1)
 I added some nice effects, that shows "computing....." when it does a calculation Version before 1.2 displays only rad, not degrees!.